 The development and testing of Healthy Conversation Skills training and the construction of the Southampton Initiative for Health partnership took place over a long period.
 Box 2 shows the timeline from the first exploration of ideas underpinning the development of Healthy Conversation Skills to roll-out as a public health initiative, a process that took eight years.
 Whilst there is no suggestion that all research translation need take this long, the inclusion of this timeline is intended to illustrate the investment needed to build relationships between academic and local authority/healthcare partners and thereby to translate research findings into public health practice.

 Box 2.
-Please add the caption for the Box 2.
+Timeline of events in the Southampton Initiative for Health